Larsa Pippen and Malik Beasley Get Flirty on Instagram Amid His Divorce From Montana Yao - E! Online

 Larsa Pippen and her new boyfriend Malik Beasley are taking their PDA from the streets to social media.

-Larsa, who was previously married to basketball star Scottie Pippen, posted a photo to Instagram along with the caption "What makes you the happiest?"
+Larsa, who filed for divorce from basketball star Scottie Pippen in 2018, posted a photo to Instagram along with the caption "What makes you the happiest?"
 Malik, a shooting guard for the Minnesota Timberwolves, responded with one letter: "U." He even added a heart emoji so that the world knows exactly what he meant by the comment.

 Larsa, 46, and Malik, 24, were first spotted holding hands in November, fueling rumors that the two were an item.
 Malik, however, is legally married to Montana Yao, who shared on social media that she was shocked by Larsa and Malik's budding romance.